 Man accused of disturbing Baton Rouge restaurant with fake bomb threat

-BATON ROUGE - A man who walked into a Baton Rouge restaurant with a box that he claimed contained a bomb, was arrested on Monday.
+BATON ROUGE - A man who walked into a Baton Rouge restaurant with a box that he claimed contained a bomb was arrested Monday.

 According to arrest documents completed by a representative with the East Baton Rouge Parish Sheriff's Office, 21-year-old Leroy Barnes caused a disturbance at both Pizza Byronz and the nearby Bistro Byronz off Perkins Road, on Village Plaza Court.